DaisyMolving/DaisyMolving.github.io/_posts/2016-01-19-and-or-operators-logic.markdown

 ---
 layout: post
 comments: true
-title:  "Is And Isn't It True Or False"
+title:  "Ruby: Is And Isn't It True Or False"
 date:   2016-01-19 12:29:31 +0000
 ---